Introduction

 Take notes on these two videos

 Use the Cornell note-taking method to take notes on these two videos.
-In the next lesson, you will complete your green and blue part of your notes
+In the next lesson, you will complete your notes

 Digitaltheatreplus